 As noted above, many social media management tools have excellent reporting functions that give you valuable insights into your activities and how they’re performing.
 These have the advantage of letting you collect, view and analyse information about your accounts all in one place.

 Each of the social media platforms also has its own reporting tools, such as Facebook Insights and Twitter Analytics.
 These can provide a wealth of useful data on your followers and how they engage with your accounts, helping you assess how your pages are performing and what could be improved.
 Build a process for analysing and reviewing your social media activities into your digital marketing strategy – and make sure it happens!

 Sound like a lot of hard work to manage your business social media accounts?
 Let Imagine Digital Marketing help

-If you don’t have the time or resource to manage your social media accounts effectively, I can help.
-My social media management service offers a complete, end to end solution – from identifying the right platforms for your business, through to researching and posting relevant content, and reporting on page performance.
+If you don’t have the time or resources to manage your social media accounts effectively, I can help.
+My social media management service offers a complete, end-to-end solution – from identifying the right platforms for your business to researching and posting relevant content, and reporting on page performance.

-If you’d like to know more, please get in touch to arrange a FREE one hour consultation to discuss your requirements.
+If you’d like to know more, please get in touch to arrange a one-hour consultation to discuss your requirements.
 You can call me on 01636 922 747 or complete my online enquiry form and I’ll get back to you as soon as possible.

 * Paid Link – Kontentino